 Continue alternating FPDC and BPDC to the end of the row.
 When you reach the end of the row, work a regular DC underneath the turning chain.
 Chain 2 and turn.

 ROW 3: The chain 2 counts as the first stitch.
-Around the next stitch, work a BPDC.
-Then work a FPDC.
-Continue working BPDC, FPDC to the end of the row.
+Continue alternating BPDC and FPDC to the end of the row, always matching the direction of your post so that it pops out the same direction as the previous row.
 When you reach the end of the row, work a regular DC underneath the turning chain.
 Chain 2 and turn.